lohedges/vmmc/README.md

 free functions as callbacks.

 ## Tips
-* The `EnergyCallback` function can be used to account for non-pairwise terms in the potential, such as an external field, or the interaction between particles and a surface.
+* The `NonPairwiseCallback` function can be used to account for non-pairwise terms in the potential, such as an external field, or the interaction between particles and a surface.
 * It is not a requirement that all particles in the simulation box be of the same type.
 Make use of the particle indices that are passed to callback functions in